Established by: Faculty Board of Science and Technology, 2022-03-14

 Knowledge and understanding

-The course requires 90 ETCS including a course in Real Analysis and a course in Topology or equivalent.
-Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies
+The course requires 90 ECTS including 7,5 ECTS Computer Programming and 12 ECTS Mathematical Statistics or equivalent.
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies.

 Form of instruction